-From festive masterpieces to global sensations, Manchester’s upcoming dance and ballet calendar offers a series of enchanting, astonishingly diverse performances guaranteed to captivate newcomers and connoisseurs alike.
+From global sensations to showcases of next-generation talent, Manchester’s upcoming dance and ballet calendar offers a series of enchanting, astonishingly diverse performances guaranteed to captivate newcomers and connoisseurs alike.

-Here are the best ballet shows to book now in Manchester.
+Here are the best ballet and dance shows to book now in Manchester.

 Waltzing its way to the AO Arena, Strictly Come Dancing live brings a stellar lineup of professionals and celebrities to Manchester, alongside judges Shirley Ballas, Anton Du Beke, and Craig Revel Horwood, with the fabulous Janette Manrara returning to host.